International Honor Quilt

-The International Honor Quilt (also known as the International Quilting Bee) is a collective feminist art project initiated in 1980 by Judy Chicago as a companion piece to The Dinner Party.
+The International Honor Quilt (also known as the International Quilting Bee) is a feminist collective art project initiated in 1980 by Judy Chicago as a companion piece to The Dinner Party.
 The piece is a collection of 539 two-foot-long quilted triangles that honor women from around the world.
 Through the Flower, Chicago's not-for-profit organization, gifted the collection to University of Louisville Hite Art Institute in 2013 to be available for research and to exhibit.

 History

 Creation

 In Judy Chicago's autobiography, Beyond the Flower, she discusses initiating the International Quilting Bee, stating that "people would be invited to submit their triangular quilts...honoring women of their own determination.
 By doing this, I intended to provide an opportunity for community participation and also to counter another criticism that had emerged, this time about my choices of women."

 Community collaboration

 Individual quilt panels were often created by groups of women after viewing or hearing about Chicago's Dinner Party.
 For example, a group from the Chrysallis Center at Saginaw Valley State University, Michigan, visited the Dinner Party exhibition in Chicago in 1981.
 Returning to Saginaw via bus that evening, they decided they needed to create a quilt panel and submit it to the project.
 Under the leadership of Rosalie (Riegle) Troester, an English instructor at the University, and Trish Nowicke, Campus Minister, a group of fourteen students created a multicolored butterfly wing as a symbolic representation of both the growth stage, and the student career counseling and support center of which they were members.
 They completed the project and forwarded their creation to Through the Flower for display at the next Dinner Party venue in Montreal.